lspector/Clojush/README.txt

               (fn [] (list (lrand-int 101))).
             - Changed format produced by abbreviate-tagged-code-macros to handle :additional_args and to be slightly more concise.
+20110714: - Added "trace" argument to eval-push and run-push.
+If this is
+            true then the resulting state will map :trace to a list of executed instructions and literals, in reverse order of execution.
+If the argument is :changes then instructions that have no effect on the state will be excluded.

 ACKNOWLEDGEMENTS